KaleyraVideo/Video-iOS-SDK-Samples/Basic-Example/README.md

 let url = URL(fileURLWithPath:path)
 config.fakeCapturerFileURL = url

-//This statement tells the view controller which object, conforming to `UserInfoFetcher` protocol, should use to present contact
-//information in its views.
-//The backend system does not send any user information to its clients, the SDK and the backend system identify the users in a call
-//using their user aliases, it is your responsibility to match "user aliases" with the corresponding user object in your system
-//and provide those information to the view controller config.userInfoFetcher = UserInfoFetcher(addressBook!)

 //Here, we set the configuration object created.
 You must set the view controller configuration object before the view controller
 //view is loaded, otherwise an exception is thrown. callWindow?.setConfiguration(config)